mycoboco/ocelot/doc/cel/opt.md

 names for long-named options_.

-This library reserves identifiers starting with `opt_` and `OPT_`, and imports no other libraries except for the standard libraries.
+This library reserves identifiers starting with `opt_` and `OPT_`, and imports no other libraries except for the standard ones.

 ### 1.1.
 Concepts